xyh97/xyh97.github.io/_pages/about.md

 News
 ======
-- [12/2018] A paper was accepted by ICLR 2019.
+- [12/2019] A paper was accepted by ICLR 2020.
-- [10/2018] I joined in the City Brain Research led by Prof. Zhenhui Jessie Li.
-- [10/2018] I was awarded with National Scholarship (**top 1%**).
-- [07/2018] I started as a research intern at DiDi AI Labs working with Prof. Yan Liu.
+- [09/2019] I joined UCLA as a Ph.D. student, under the supervision of Prof. Cho-Jui Hsieh.

 For more info
 ======